 Universal Design (UD) is the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.

-Click here to see a recording of the workshop.
 Two important notes: the captions start up at about two minutes in, so don't panic if you don't see them right away.
 The recording also stops midway through the "UD Programs Concept 3 – Provide physical and sensory access to all aspects of the program" section due to technical difficulties.